 Take advantage of unexpected savings opportunities as well.
 If you get a raise, for example, divert those extra funds to your 401(k) or IRA.
 Do the same with tax refunds, bonuses and any other windfalls you receive.
 Those extra funds can add up over time, getting you closer to your $500,000 retirement savings goal.
 If you’re lucky, you might even surpass that amount.

 If you’re 50 or older (55 for HSAs), remember that you can grow your retirement savings faster that you did in the past.
 In fact, the IRS permits anyone who’s at least 50 to make “catch-up contributions.”
 These enable you to go beyond your accounts’ typical annual contribution limits.
-Here’s how much extra you can deposit in 2021 for each type of account listed above:
+Here’s how much extra you can deposit in 2022 for each type of account listed below:

 - HSAs: $1,000 a year through age 65 or until you’re enrolled in Medicare